10 Sex Tips for New ParentsRelationships

-Johnson and Michaels explain, “Couples are more likely to have sex when they are away from home, whether they have children or not, but if you do have children, it’s even more important to take a break.”
+Johnson and Michaels explain about the early days of parenting: “Couples are more likely to have sex when they are away from home, whether they have children or not, but if you do have children, it’s even more important to take a break.”
 However, if you’re worried about being away from your new little one, you don’t have to go for long.
-“This does not have to be an extended vacation,” Johnson and Michaels continue, “If money’s tight, try to leave the baby with a friend or relative and go camping, or shop around for an inexpensive overnight or weekend getaway.”
+A short trip can also benefit seasoned parents as well, and keep in mind that “this does not have to be an extended vacation.
+If money’s tight, try to leave the baby with a friend or relative and go camping, or shop around for an inexpensive overnight or weekend getaway.”

-Remember to be thoughtful with the words you use during this time of transition.
+Dads – remember to be thoughtful with the words you use during this time of transition.
 “Partners can make their significant others feel more at ease by complimenting them and telling them not to feel ashamed of their body,” Dr. Megan continues.
 “Be sure these comments come from a place of honesty because most people are about to discern insincerity.”

-The key is to have patience.
+The key for new parents is to have patience.
 When it comes to sex after pregnancy, it might take a woman a little while to feel at home in her body again.
 However, showing a little kindness can go a long way in helping her come around.
 “If you make the space for the new mom to feel comfortable and loved, she will open up and build back her confidence more quickly,” says Dr. Megan.

 It’s important to keep in mind that just because you both might be feeling ready to get busy again soon after childbirth, a woman’s body needs time to catch up.
 Sexologist and Intimacy Expert, Dr. Kat Smith, “It is necessary to allow your body to recover from giving birth, especially where a Caesarean or C-section is performed.
 The average time is about 4 to 6 weeks with approval from your doctor and longer with a C-section.”

 As many as 83% of women experience some sort of sexual difficulty in the three months after pregnancy.
-One the most common issues women have when it comes to sex after pregnancy is vaginal dryness.
+One of the most common issues women have when it comes to sex after pregnancy is vaginal dryness.
 For women who are dealing with a dry vagina, sex can be uncomfortable or even painful.

 “Care providers should warn pregnant couples of what they might be facing beforehand instead of acting like it’s a secret,” she explains.
-“The reality is that ¾ of women experience greatly reduced or no libido after giving birth -- and that’s totally normal.
+“The reality is that ¾ of women experience greatly reduced or no libido after giving birth — and that’s totally normal.
 Couples who don’t know this ahead of time tend to think that there’s something wrong with their relationship which causes strain on both of them.”

 “For some women, this period of reduced libido can last up to three years, depending on a number of factors including whether she is breastfeeding and what kind of birth control she is on,” explains Winston.
 Knowing this, couples need to plan for ways to stay connected until the woman is ready.
 So what can couples in this situation do?

-While this might seem like an obvious first step, for many couples talking about their lack of a sex after childbirth can feel like a daunting subject to broach.
+While this might seem like an obvious first step, for many couples talking about their lack of sex after childbirth can feel like a daunting subject to broach.
 “Oftentimes, the partners of women who just gave birth are feeling unattended to because the baby is getting all the attention, and they might feel bad about saying that’s how they feel,” Winston explains.
 “Likewise, the new mother is feeling exhausted and she might be wishing that her partner would just deal with it, but realizes that saying so would sound harsh.”

 Although these conversations might not be the most comfortable to have at first, Winston emphasizes that these feelings are totally normal and that it’s critical that couples give themselves the chance to talk about how they’re feeling about sex after childbirth.
 “Have conversations about what’s going on to share feelings that come up,” she says.
 “It’s important for partners to be able to acknowledge that’s how they feel so that resentments don’t build up between them.”